 Consequently, if you really want to eat healthier and more balanced snacks, then you should be looking for chips that have been baked or air-/vacuum-fried.
 That way you are eating less oil or no oil at all.

-Unless you want increased blood pressure, then eating chips that are high in fat is probably not the best snack option!
-Healthy chips are those that have a lower fat content and subsequently fewer calories.
+Unless you want increased blood pressure, then eating chips that are high in fat is probably a bad snack idea!
+Healthy chips are those that have lower fat content and subsequently fewer calories.
 The lower fat is usually achieved through the different cooking methods we explained above.

-If you’re looking for a healthy snack, then it’s best to choose those with natural, plant-based, and non-GMO ingredients.
+If you’re looking for the best healthy snack, then it’s beneficial to choose those with natural, plant-based, and non-GMO ingredients.

 Check out the amazing plant-based ingredients that we use in our tasty Macro Snacks!

 Do Chips Make You Gain Weight?